Eastern Air Lines Flight 401

-Eastern Air Lines Flight 401 was a scheduled flight from John F. Kennedy International Airport in Queens, New York, United States, to Miami International Airport in Miami, Florida, United States.
-Shortly before midnight on December 29, 1972, the Lockheed L-1011-1 TriStar crashed into the Florida Everglades.
-All three cockpit crew members, two of the 10 flight attendants, and 96 of the 163 passengers were killed.
+Eastern Air Lines Flight 401 was a scheduled flight from John F. Kennedy International Airport in Queens, New York, to Miami International Airport in Miami, Florida.
+Shortly before midnight on December 29, 1972, the Lockheed L-1011 TriStar crashed into the Florida Everglades.
+All three cockpit crew members, two of the ten flight attendants, and 96 of the 163 passengers were killed.
 75 people survived, with 58 of them suffering serious injuries.

-The crash occurred while the entire flight crew were preoccupied with a burnt-out landing gear indicator light.
-The captain bumped the yoke on the aircraft, causing it to turn off the autopilot.
-Due to the focus on the landing gear and the minimal changes in the cockpit, the pilots did not notice.
-Because of this, the aircraft gradually lost altitude and crashed.
+The crash is believed to have been caused by a subtle bump of the yoke on the aircraft, causing it to switch the autopilot from altitude hold mode, to Control Wheel Steering mode, causing the aircraft to begin a descent.
+Due to the focus on a malfunctioning landing gear indicator light, the pilots did not notice the auto pilot being shut off.
+The aircraft gradually lost altitude and crashed.
 This was the first hull loss and fatal crash of a Lockheed L-1011 TriStar.
 It was also the first severe widebody aircraft crash.

 Aircraft

-Eastern Air Lines Flight 401 was a regularly scheduled flight from John F. Kennedy International Airport in Queens, New York, to Miami International Airport in Miami, Florida.
-On December 29, 1972, Flight 401 was operated using a Lockheed L-1011 TriStar (registration N310EA), which had been delivered to the airline just a few months earlier on August 18.
+Eastern Air Lines Flight401 was a regularly scheduled flight from John F. Kennedy International Airport in Queens, New York, to Miami International Airport in Miami, Florida.
+On December29, 1972, Flight401 was operated using a Lockheed L-1011 TriStar (registration N310EA), which had been delivered to the airline just a few months earlier on August18.
 The aircraft was fleet number 310, and the tenth TriStar delivered to the carrier.

 Flight crew

-The flight was commanded by Captain Robert Albin "Bob" Loft, aged 55, a veteran pilot ranked fiftieth in seniority at Eastern Air Lines.
-Loft had been with the airline for thirty-two years and had accumulated a total of 29,700 flight hours throughout his flying career.
+The flight was commanded by Captain Robert Albin Loft, aged 55, a veteran pilot ranked fiftieth in seniority at Eastern Air Lines.
+Loft had been with the airline for 32 years and had accumulated a total of 29,700 flight hours during his career making him an exceedingly experienced aviator.
 He had logged 280 hours in the L-1011.
-His flight crew included First Officer Albert John "Bert" Stockstill, aged 39, who had 5,800 hours of flying experience (with 306 of them in the L-1011) and Flight Engineer Donald Louis "Don" Repo, aged 51, who had 15,700 hours of flying experience (with 53 of them in the L-1011).
+His flight crew included First Officer Albert John Stockstill, aged 39, who had 5,800 hours of flying experience (with 306 of them in the L-1011) and Flight Engineer Donald Louis Repo, aged 51, who had 15,700 hours of flying experience (with 53 of them in the L-1011).
 A company employee—technical officer Angelo Donadeo, aged 47, returning to Miami from an assignment in New York City—accompanied the flight crew for the journey, but was officially an off-duty, "nonrevenue passenger".